z3bg/iris/README.md

 http://identi.fi

-- https://github.com/identifi/identifi-daemon Provides a REST API and communicates with other nodes
+- https://github.com/identifi/identifi-daemon Provides a REST API and reads/writes data on [IPFS](https://github.com/ipfs/ipfs)
 - https://github.com/identifi/identifi-cli Command line interface for using local or remote Identifi nodes
 - https://github.com/identifi/identifi-lib Library for talking to an Identifi node.
 Used by the previous.
 - https://github.com/identifi/identifi-angular AngularJS interface.
 Served by identifi-daemon at http://localhost:4944 if available.